Using Roman Letters as a Syllabary

 Also, of course, using the Roman letters to represent syllables rather than single phonemes would both help produce a briefscript and take care of the problem of the pronunciation of single letter morphemes.
 It would also have a restricted range of phonemes that would cause little or no problems for most people.
 In other words, the Roman letters could be used as a syllabary.
 Such a syllabary meets the Design Principles 1, 2, 4, 5 and 11.

 In my late teens and early twenties, I experimented with different schemes for using Roman letters as a syllabary.
 In 1962 I discovered that Fuishiki Okamoto had also used Roman letters this way for his Babm.
-However, I could find no obvious scheme in the Babm syllabary; my own attempts had been organized so that there was a symbol for all possible CV and V combinations and the current version of this is shown below.
+However, I could not, and still cannot, find any obvious scheme in the Babm syllabary; all my own attempts had been organized so that there was a symbol for all possible CV and V combinations and the pre-2005 BrScB version of this is shown below.

 Also below I give an alternative method of using the Roman letters to represent syllables.
 This was prompted by a scheme suggested by Dirk Elzinga on Langdev, a group I once belonged to, in an email dated 5th May, 1999.
 Dirk's scheme allowed the consonants to denote three possible syllables, the exact vowel being determined by a rule of vowel harmony